ryanbabu114/ryanbabu114.github.io/README.md

 ## 👋 About Me

-I'm Ryan Babu, a Computer Science & Engineering graduate passionate about software development, hardware integration, computer vision, and IoT solutions.
+I'm Ryan Babu, a Computer Science & Engineering graduate passionate about software development and building hardware.

-I enjoy building practical systems that solve real-world problems, from mobile applications to intelligent monitoring systems.
+I enjoy building practical systems that solve real-world problems, from mobile applications to intelligent systems.

 ---